 Basic-Level Individual Study Activities

 The Individual Study Guides (SGs) are designed to direct and focus your efforts as you begin reviewing documents that will be important to the performance of your job.
 Each Study Guide begins with a purpose statement informing you of why the activity is important and how it relates to the job of an inspector.
 The level of effort has been noted so that you have an idea of how much effort should be expended in completing the activity.
 (Of course, the times are estimates.
 You may need a little more or a little less time - but use the level of effort as an estimate.)
-The evaluation criteria are listed up front Use the evaluation criteria to help you to focus on what is most important.
+The evaluation criteria are listed up front to improve understanding and retention.
+Use the evaluation criteria to help you to focus on what is most important.
 The tasks outline in detail the things you must do in order successfully address the evaluation criteria.

 The following general guidance applies as you complete the various study activities: